AjithPanneerselvam/e-cart/README.md

 1. Make sure you have installed Node.js and MongoDB installed on your local machine.
 2. Clone this repository.
 3. Run mongodb, by running this command `mongod` in your terminal/command prompt.
-4. Install the necessary dependencies, by running this command `npm install`
+4. Now fire up a new terminal/command prompt and navigate to the root of our repository.
-5. Now fire up a new terminal/command prompt and navigate to the root of this repository.
+5. Install the dependencies, by running this command `npm install`.
 6. Enter the following command to import necessary documents:

     `mongoimport --drop -d mongomart -c item data/items.json`